tlwl19/finalchallenge/README_Team2.md

 Add in red_pressed

+"o" represents how many rows and columns do we want in our grid.
+In this case, we want 32 rows and 32 columns in our grid.

 ```
 o = 32
 ```
+Afterwards, we create a for loop in which both rows and columns will be generated.

+The "button" varible is so that we are able to interact with the individual squares within the grid.

+The "value" variable is so that we are able to change the colour of the individual squares within the grid, and also to make the individual squares in the grid white by default.

+r = rows<br>c = columns

 ```
 button = [[r for r in range(o)] for c in range(o)]